2023 European League of Football season

-The 2023 ELF season is the third season of the European League of Football, a professional American football league based in Europe.
-Seventeen teams from nine different countries will participate and will compete for the title at the Championship Game in the Schauinsland-Reisen-Arena Duisburg, Germany on September 24, 2023.
+The 2023 ELF season was the third season of the European League of Football, a professional American football league based in Europe.
+Seventeen teams from nine countries participated.
+The season started on June 3, 2024, and concluded with the ELF Championship Game at Schauinsland-Reisen-Arena Duisburg, Germany on September 24, 2023.
+Rhein Fire won the title, beating Stuttgart Surge 53-34.

 Format

 The teams are divided into three conferences of 5 or 6 teams.
 Each team plays 12 games during the regular season.
 The winner of each conference, as well as the next best 3 teams, regardless of conference, qualify for the playoffs.

 Teams

 11 of the 12 teams from the 2022 season are competing in 2023, and are joined by 6 new expansion teams: Fehérvár Enthroners, Helvetic Guards, Milano Seamen, Munich Ravens, Paris Musketeers and Prague Lions.
 The only team not returning for the new season is the Istanbul Rams.

+The Leipzig Kings were removed from the league after week 6.
+This came after a two week saga, which included the Kings suggesting they will "most likely have to stop competing in the European League of Football" after their loan requested was denied by the league and cancelling the week 6 home match with Prague Lions.
+The Kings would later announce their withdrawal from the league on July 11, 2023.
+A day later the ELF announced that the Kings will be taken out of the league for the remainder of the 2023 season and their license to participate in the European League of Football was "withdrawn", but would like to accept the team back for the 2024 season, if a suitable new owners will be found.

 Rosters

 Like last season, there is a limit of 4 non-European foreign players per roster, and two on the field at the same time.
-Players who are dual citizens of the U.S. and a EU-member country are not counted towards that limit in keeping with the Bosman ruling.
+Players who are dual citizens of the U.S. and an EU-member country are not counted towards that limit in keeping with the Bosman ruling.
 There is also a limit of 6 European foreigners per roster, down from 8 the previous season.
 Brazilian players do not count towards the import quota.

 For the 2023 season, the active rosters consist of 53 players, the gameday rosters of 46 players, while the practice squad was increased to 12 players.